dafny-lang/dafny/docs/HowToFAQ/Errors-Parser.md

 ```

 Pre-Dafny 4, a `function method` and a `predicate method` are explicitly
-non-ghost, compiled functions, and therefore cannot be declared `ghost` as well.If indeed the function or predicate is intended to be ghost, leave out `method`; if it is intended to be non-ghost, leave out `ghost`.
+non-ghost, compiled functions, and therefore cannot be declared `ghost` as well.
+If indeed the function or predicate is intended to be ghost, leave out `method`;
+ if it is intended to be non-ghost, leave out `ghost`.

-From Dafny 4 on, a ghost function is declared `ghost function` and a non-ghost function is declared `function` and there is no longer any declaration of the form `function method`, and similarly for predicates.
+From Dafny 4 on, a ghost function is declared `ghost function` and a non-ghost function is declared `function`
+and there is no longer any declaration of the form `function method`, and similarly for predicates.

 See [the documentation here](../DafnyRef/DafnyRef#sec-function-syntax).